Licudine v Cedars Sinai Medical Center – Case Study

 In assessing whether the 998 offeror knew that the offeree had sufficient

-information to evaluate the offer (the second consideration
+information to evaluate the offer (the second consideration), the offeree needs

 information bearing on the issue of liability as well as on the amount of